Martim Ferreira

-Martim Augusto Ferreira (born 4 October 2003) is a Portuguese professional football player who plays as a right back for Lahti in Ykkösliiga.
+Martim Augusto Ferreira (born 4 October 2003) is a Portuguese professional football player who plays as a right back for Lahti in Veikkausliiga.

 Club career

 Ferreira played in the youth academies of Estoril Praia and Benfica in his native Portugal.
 He also played for Benfica in the UEFA Youth League.

 In September 2023, he joined Académico Viseu and made nine appearances with the first team in Liga Portugal 2.

 After playing for Zabbar St. Patrick in Maltese Premier League, in January 2025 Ferreira moved to Finland and joined newly relegated Lahti in the second-tier Ykkösliiga.